StephanSmolkinn/RecipesApp/README.md

 # Recipe App
 ## Vision
 This application presents recipes, you can create your own recipes, also modify and delete.
-You can view existing online recipes if your phone is connected to the Internet.
+You can view existing online recipes if your phone is connected to the internet.
 ## Technologies
 - Kotlin
 - Jetpack Compose